kaiiboraka/spinal-shatter/README.md

 "Account" progression, grows slower than boosts in-game, stacks with in-game boosts.

 Unsure of the design of how these are unlocked, if it's a "meta" currency, or if it's the same as Gold.

+meta upgrades to unlock more freezing items in the shop.
+Rerolls.
+Banish.

 ### RNG